-- A Recordkeeping Plan, a Retention and Disposal Schedule, a Records Management Policy, a Records Classification Plan and Security Framework and a Records Disaster Recovery Plan; - An electronic document records management system (EDRMS) called Tower Records Information Management (TRIM), which was implemented in 2005 and upgraded in 2011-12; and - A series of guidelines and user manuals for staff.
+- A Recordkeeping Plan, a Retention and Disposal Schedule, a Records Management Policy, a Records Classification Plan and Security Framework and a Records Disaster Recovery Plan; - An electronic document records management system (EDRMS) called Tower Records Information Management (TRIM), which was implemented in 2005 and upgraded in 2011-12; - The Office's case management databases; and - A series of guidelines and a user manual for staff.

-Electronic Document Records Management System (EDRMS)
+Electronic Document Records Management System

 All incoming, outgoing and significant internal documents are saved electronically into the EDRMS.
-Staff are required to save their final electronic documents into the EDRMS as well as saving electronic mail and facsimiles directly into the EDRMS.
+Staff are required to save their final electronic documents and correspondence, including electronic mail and facsimiles directly into the EDRMS.